sbassong/Ludo_JS/README.md

 ####
 * Read about the game and basic rules in the Instructions panel.
-* Once ready, press the "Start" button
+* Once ready, press the "Start" button.
+* Click on the die when prompted and move your pieces accordingly
 * Enjoy yourself!
 ***

 ### ***Future Updates***

 - [ ] Implement changing colors for your base
-- [ ] Use a public API
+- [ ] add a dark mode feature
+- [ ] Add sound effects for various actions
-- [ ] Implement a dark mode feature
+- [ ] Implement a theme (board, pawns, die)
 ***

 ### ***Screenshots***